jetbrains-academy/flask-app-course/Building the Gateway Application/Get Resource/task.md

 ```
 Let's keep it that way for this task, but let's also keep in mind that
 by doing this, our application source code becomes coupled with how and where we deploy `invsys`.
-Instead, we can post to `http://invsys:5000/items` and ensure that our network is set up to route `invys` to whichever ip it is hosted on.
+Instead, we can post to `http://invsys:5000/items` and ensure that our network is set up to route `invsys` to whichever IP it is hosted on.
 We will come back to this later on.